-In addition to our CIC policy, our 2010 Plan and The Toro Company 2000 Stock Option Plan, as amended, or 2000 Plan, as applicable, provide that if we experience a change in control, as generally defined below, whether or not there is a qualifying termination of employment:
+In addition to our CIC policy, our 2010 Plan provides that if we experience a change in control, as generally defined below, whether or not there is a qualifying termination of employment:

-- all stock options immediately vest, become exercisable in full and, pursuant to the 2010 Plan, remain exercisable for their remaining term following the change in control, or, pursuant to the 2000 Plan, remain exercisable for three years (provided that in no event will three years extend beyond the remaining term of the option); - all outstanding annual cash incentive awards for performance periods in progress at the time of the change in control immediately vest and become immediately payable at target in cash; - all outstanding performance share awards for performance periods in progress at the time of the change in control immediately vest and become payable at maximum levels of performance in shares of our common stock, provided, however, that the CIC policy provides that for executive officers covered by the CIC policy, any such performance share awards are payable at target (not in full or at maximum); and - all outstanding shares of restricted stock and restricted stock unit awards immediately vest and become non-forfeitable or issuable, as the case may be.
+- all stock options immediately vest, become exercisable in full and remain exercisable for their remaining term following the change in control; - all outstanding annual cash incentive awards for performance periods in progress at the time of the change in control immediately vest and become immediately payable at target in cash; - all outstanding performance share awards for performance periods in progress at the time of the change in control immediately vest and become payable at maximum levels of performance in shares of our common stock, provided, however, that the CIC policy provides that for executive officers covered by the CIC policy, any such performance share awards are payable at target (not in full or at maximum); and - all outstanding shares of restricted stock and restricted stock unit awards immediately vest and become non-forfeitable or issuable, as the case may be.

 Alternatively, the Compensation & Human Resources Committee may elect to terminate such options, restricted stock awards, restricted stock unit awards or performance share awards in exchange for a cash payment for each option, restricted stock, restricted stock unit or performance share award in an amount equal to the excess, if any, between the consideration received by shareholders of our Company for shares of our Company in connection with the change in control and the exercise or purchase price, if any, of the option, restricted stock, restricted stock unit award or performance share award, multiplied by the number of shares subject to such option or award.
-Our 2010 Plan and 2000 Plan do not provide a "gross-up" for 280G excise tax, but do provide for a reduction of payments if such payments would result in lower after-tax income taking into consideration the 280G excise tax.
+Our 2010 Plan does not provide a "gross-up" for 280G excise tax, but does provide for a reduction of payments if such payments would result in lower after-tax income taking into consideration the 280G excise tax.

-For purposes of our CIC policy, 2010 Plan, 2000 Plan and 2000 Directors Stock Plan, and subject to limited exceptions, a "change in control" occurs if:
+For purposes of our CIC policy and 2010 Plan, and subject to limited exceptions, a "change in control" occurs if:

-- another person becomes the beneficial owner of a specific percentage of our then-outstanding common stock or the combined voting power of our then-outstanding voting stock, which is 20% under the 2010 Plan and CIC policy and 15% under the 2000 Plan and 2000 Directors Stock Plan; - a majority of our Board becomes comprised of persons other than those for whom election proxies have been solicited by our Board;
+- another person becomes the beneficial owner of 20% of our then-outstanding common stock or the combined voting power of our then-outstanding voting stock; - a majority of our Board becomes comprised of persons other than those for whom election proxies have been solicited by our Board: - the completion of certain business combinations, including a reorganization, merger, consolidation, the sale of all or substantially all of our assets or the acquisition by us of assets or stock of another entity, where the shareholders before the business combination fail to beneficially own and have voting power for more than 50% of our Company or the resulting company after the business combination; or

-- the completion of certain business combinations, including a reorganization, merger, consolidation, the sale of all or substantially all of our assets or the acquisition by us of assets or stock of another entity, where the shareholders before the business combination fail to beneficially own and have voting power for more than 50% of our Company or the resulting company after the business combination; or - our shareholders approve a complete liquidation or dissolution of our Company.
+· our shareholders approve a complete liquidation or dissolution of our Company.